reagento/dishka/docs/concepts.rst

 Container
 ==================

-**Container** is an object you use to get your dependency.
+**Container** is an object you use to get your dependencies.

-You just call ``container.get(SomeType)`` and it finds a way to get you an instance of that type.
-It does not create things itself, but manages their lifecycle and caches.
-It delegates objects creation to providers which are passed during creation.
+You simply call ``.get(SomeType)`` and it finds a way to provide you with an instance of that type.
+Container itself doesn't create objects but manages their lifecycle and caches.
+It delegates object creation to providers that are passed during creation.

 Each container is assigned to a certain scope.
-To enter the nested scope you call it and use as a context manager.
+To enter a nested scope, you call it and use it as a context manager.
-According to scopes order container can be used to get dependencies from its and previous scopes.
+According to the scope order, container can be used to get dependencies from its own and previous scopes.

 .. code-block:: python